SEARCH

 Once you have completed your tracks each team then tries to persuade the Conductor to choose their opponent's track.
 To win you need to have picked cards that pull the heartstrings of the current Conductor which is often more tactical than it sounds.
 The track that survives gains a point and the roles rotate for the next round.
 Once everyone has been the Conductor the team with the most points wins.

 It sounds a bit dark, and it is to some extent.
 But the exaggerated modern examples of who to kill (or not to kill) bring humour and intensity to the dilemma.
-It's fascinating to see these moral conversations come to life because players care about the right thing to do it.
+It's fascinating to see these moral conversations come to life because players care about the right thing to do.

 Play involves creating two tracks from your cards.
 The aim is to make your opponent's route easier to choose to destroy by placing the best Guilty cards.
 Equally, you aim to make your own route hard to choose by placing the best Innocent cards.
 The twist is that you place one Modifier card before the Conductor makes their choice.
 This can turn an Innocent card into something that needs destroying, or maybe make a Guilty card even more guilty.